Ian McKellen: Personal life

 McKellen and his first partner, Brian Taylor, a history teacher from Bolton, began their relationship in 1964.
 Their relationship lasted for eight years, ending in 1972.
-They lived in London, where McKellen continued to pursue his career as an actor.
-In 1978 he met his second partner, Sean Mathias, at the Edinburgh Festival.
+They lived in Earls Terrace, Kensington, London, where McKellen continued to pursue his career as an actor.
+In 1978, he met his second partner, Sean Mathias, at the Edinburgh Festival.
 This relationship lasted until 1988, and according to Mathias, it was tempestuous, with conflicts over McKellen's success in acting versus Mathias's somewhat less-successful career.
 The two remained friends, with Mathias later directing McKellen in Waiting for Godot at the Theatre Royal Haymarket in 2009.
 The pair entered into a business partnership with Evgeny Lebedev, purchasing the lease of The Grapes public house in Narrow Street.
-As of 2005, McKellen had been living in Narrow Street, Limehouse, for more than 25 years, more than a decade of which had been spent in a five-storey Victorian conversion.
+As of 2005, McKellen had been living in Narrow Street, Limehouse, for more than 25 years, more than a decade of which had been spent in a five-storey Victorian house.

-McKellen is an atheist.
+He is an atheist.
 In the late 1980s, he lost his appetite for every kind of meat but fish, and has since followed a mainly pescetarian diet.
-In 2001, Ian McKellen received the Artist Citizen of the World Award (France).

-McKellen has a tattoo of the Elvish number nine, written using J. R. R. Tolkien's constructed script of Tengwar, on his shoulder in reference to his involvement in the Lord of the Rings and the fact that his character was one of the original nine companions of the Fellowship of the Ring.
+In 2001, he received the Artist Citizen of the World Award (France).
+He has a tattoo of the Elvish number nine, written using J. R. R. Tolkien's constructed script of Tengwar, on his shoulder in reference to his involvement in the Lord of the Rings and the fact that his character was one of the original nine companions of the Fellowship of the Ring.
 All but one of the other actors of "The Fellowship" (Elijah Wood, Sean Astin, Orlando Bloom, Billy Boyd, Sean Bean, Dominic Monaghan and Viggo Mortensen) have the same tattoo (John Rhys-Davies did not get the tattoo, but his stunt double Brett Beattie did).

-McKellen was diagnosed with prostate cancer in 2006.
+He was diagnosed with prostate cancer in 2006.
 In 2012, he stated on his blog that "There is no cause for alarm.
 I am examined regularly and the cancer is contained.
 I've not needed any treatment".

-McKellen became an ordained minister of the Universal Life Church in early 2013 in order to preside over the marriage of his friend and X-Men co-star Sir Patrick Stewart to the singer Sunny Ozell.
+He registered as a marriage officiant in early 2013 to preside over the marriage of his friend and X-Men co-star Patrick Stewart to the singer Sunny Ozell.

-McKellen was awarded an honorary Doctorate of Letters by Cambridge University on 18 June 2014.
-He was made a Freeman of the City of London on Thursday 30 October 2014.
+McKellen was awarded an honorary Doctorate of Letters by the University of Cambridge on 18 June 2014.
+He was made a Freeman of the City of London on 30 October 2014.
 The ceremony took place at Guildhall in London.
 He was nominated by London's Lord Mayor Fiona Woolf, who said he was an "exceptional actor" and "tireless campaigner for equality".
-He is also an Emeritus Fellow of St Catherine's College, Oxford.
+He is an emeritus Fellow of St Catherine's College, Oxford.